cicsdev/cics-java-liberty-springboot-jms/blog.md

 In this section, you’ll learn how to send a simple JMS message to an MQ queue using Spring’s `JmsTemplate` and a JMS connection factory.

 The first job is to update our Spring Application class.
 We will need to add the `@EnableJms` and `@EnableTransactionManagement` Spring annotations in addition to the standard `@SpringBootApplication`.
-These annotations are necessary for enabling the Spring Boot components we require for our transactional JMS application.
+These annotations are necessary to enable the Spring Boot components we require for our transactional JMS application.
 We also need to create a Spring Bean which returns a JMS connection factory defined in the Liberty server configuration.
 We will use the JNDI name `jms/cf` for our connection factory.
 > See [README](https://github.com/cicsdev/cics-java-liberty-springboot-jms/blob/master/README.md) for details of how to configure the JMS connection factory in the Liberty server.xml.